-Due to the mandatory closure of Madras Stock Exchange (MSE), the scrip of the Company was moved to the "Dissemination Board" of NSE.
-Subsequently, MSE vide its letter dated 03rd December, 2014 has informed that the scrip of the Company had been moved to Dissemination Board of NSE with effect from 01st December, 2014 and the Company ceased to be a Listed Company.
-Subsequent to the exit of Madras Stock Exchange, your Company was given the option to get its shares listed on any one nationwide recognized stock exchange in India.
+Due to the mandatory closure of Madras Stock Exchange (MSE), the scrip of the Company was moved to the "Dissemination Board" of NSE and your Company was given the option to get its shares listed on any one nationwide recognized stock exchange in India.
+Subsequently, your Company was admitted for trading on the Metropolitan Stock Exchange of India w.e.f.
+December 09, 2019 and the company is currently listed with the Metropolitan Stock Exchange of India Limited (MSE).

-Accordingly, the application for listing the entire Equity shares of the Company has been made to the Metropolitan Stock Exchange of India Limited on 03.01.2017 and your Company finally got listed and admitted for trading on the Exchange w.e.f.
-December 09, 2019